 From Alaska to New York City, the National Health Service Corps serves patients in communities with limited access to health care.
 Many people live in a Health Professional Shortage Area (HPSA), which means they go without essential health services or have to travel long distances to see a primary health care provider.

 About half of all NHSC-approved sites are Health Resources and Services Administration (HRSA)-supported Health Centers, known as Federally Qualified Health Centers (FQHCs).
-About 40 percent of Health Center patients have no health insurance.
+Nearly 40 percent of Health Center patients have no health insurance.

 Other types of NHSC-approved sites, where patients in communities with limited access to care receive their health services, include: